-- Therefore, after formatting the DS card, you’ll need to run this command “chkdsk /R x:” in this case you’ll replace the letter “x:” with the name of the SD card drive.
+- Therefore, after formatting the SD card, you’ll need to run this command “chkdsk /R x:” in this case, you’ll replace the letter “x:” with the name of the SD card drive.
 Or you can use the SD Formatter to make sure the partitions are totally deleted.
 Take some break, this process could take time to finish!

 - After you are done, you can now go ahead to the Pi 3 Operating System Installation.

 2. How to format SD card to fat32 on mac

 Unlike Windows, Mac OS X has inbuilt formatting tools to enable you to format your micro-SD / SD card to FAT32.